-He argues that the “real triumph of Narendra Modi politics [is that] it drowns its adversaries in a spiral of negativity…which reinforces a sense of hopelessness, that further widens the gulf with the people.” (emphasis added)
+He argues that the “real triumph of Narendra Modi politics it drowns its adversaries in a spiral of negativity…which reinforces a sense of hopelessness, that further widens the gulf with the people.” (emphasis added)

 ((This inadvertent construct which removes ‘the people’, from ‘its adversaries’ itself in fact points to the limits of language, while making a point against ‘Narendra Modi politics’.))

 Yogendra Yadav also says that the ‘opposition must not be reduced merely to an opposition to their politics’ (emphasis added).
 This too appears problematic if looked in isolation, but he is setting it in a context where those appearing as ‘habitual Modi-baiters …strengthen the myth of Modi’s omnipotence’.